naghazal/AI102Demo/README.md

 ## Details:

-In this code, we first set up the OpenAI API credentials and configuration at the beginning of the code.
+In this [Code](ChatBot.ipynb), we first set up the OpenAI API credentials and configuration at the beginning of the code.
 Then, we define the `get_response` function using the `openai` library, which we call whenever we need to get a response from the OpenAI API.

 Finally, we define the `chat` function, which handles the conversation with the user.
 Whenever the user enters input, we call the `get_response` function to get a response from the OpenAI API, and then print the response to the console.